Ex-Trump aide Hicks denies involvement in hush money talks: lawyer

 Cohen is serving three years in prison after pleading guilty last year to breaking campaign finance laws through the hush-money scheme, as well as other financial crimes.

-Reporting by David Morgan in Washington and Jonathan Allen in New York; additional reporting by Jeff Mason
+Reporting by David Morgan in Washington and Jonathan Allen in New York; additional reporting by Jeff Mason; Editing by Tom Brown